JTechEng/jtlog/README.md

 ## Hardware Requirements

-It's a little unusual to start with a _hardware_ requirements in a document providing information about a software application, but there's little point in digging into the minutia of the software if the user doesn't understand the system requirements first, and at least possess the required hardware.
-To that end, there are two required pieces of hardware:
+It's a little unusual to start with _hardware_ requirements in a document providing information about a software application, but there's little point in digging into the minutia of the software if the user doesn't understand the system requirements first, and at least possess the required hardware.
+To that end, two things are needed:

 1. Raspberry Pi - can be any version with the J8 header, as connections to this header are required, and the software has very modest processing requirements.
-2. TI2C - temerature sensing module (developed by, and available from, [J-Tech Engineering, Ltd.](http://jtecheng.com).
-The sensor uses a Pt-RTD element to sense temperature, coupled through an amplifier and a Microchip MCP3421 18-bit Sigma-Delta ADC.
+2. TI2C(s) - temperature sensing module(s) (developed by, and available from, [J-Tech Engineering, Ltd.](http://jtecheng.com) The sensor uses a Pt-RTD element to sense temperature, coupled through an amplifier and a Microchip MCP3421 18-bit Sigma-Delta ADC.
 The device uses an I2C interface to communicate with a host.
 I2C addresses are 8-bits wide, and devices are available with addresses ranging from 0x68-0x6b.
-An additional four addresses are mentioned in Microchip's datasheet, but these do not appear to be available for purchase as of this writing.
+An additional four addresses are mentioned in Microchip's datasheet, but these do not appear to be available for purchase as of this writing; the software does support them.
 A final note about the sensing element: The sensors can be ordered with either surface-mounted sensing elements, or through-hole elements on wires.
-The SMD version is compact and convenient as compared with the wired sensor, however the wired unit is more accurate as it does not experience any self-heating from the TI2C PCB itself.
+The SMD version is compact and convenient as compared with the wired sensor version, however the wired unit is more accurate as it does not experience any self-heating from the TI2C PCB itself.

 ### Physical Connections